george-zip/data_warehouse/README.md

-## Project: Data Modeling with Postgres
+## Project: Data Warehouse

-### Background
+### Overview

-This is a data warehousing project that is part of the Udacity Data Engineering Nanodegree.
-The goal is to design and populate an AWS Redshift schema that facilitates analytical queries for a music streaming application.
-The client has outgrown their current database and would like to move their data and ETL processes to the cloud.

-JSON log files hosted in S3 provide the source of raw song play data and other JSON files provide metadata about the music.
+This project contains scripts to create and populate an AWS Redshift database as part of a data warehouse.
+The source of data is JSON files stored in S3.

-### Implementation
+### Details

 The project contains the following scripts:

 [aws_dependencies_up.py](aws_dependencies_up.py) brings up the project's dependencies on AWS, including establishing IAM roles and the Redshift cluster.
-Waits until cluster is described as available.
-This may take several minutes.

 [aws_dependencies_down.py](aws_dependencies_down.py) shuts down the Redshift cluster on AWS and deletes any IAM roles.

-[create_tables.py](create_tables.py) drops and creates the schema, using queries in [sql_queries.py](sql_queries.py).
+[create_tables.py](create_tables.py) runs queries to drop and create tables in Redshift [sql_queries.py](sql_queries.py).

 [etl.py](etl.py) extracts raw data from S3 into staging tables then loads it into the final tables.

-[sql_queries.py](sql_queries.py) defines the SQL commands for schema creation and population.
+[sql_queries.py](sql_queries.py) contains SQL table creation, copy and insertion commands.

-[run_data_quality_checks.py](run_data_quality_checks.py) runs verification queries on the populated database tables.
+[run_data_quality_checks.py](run_data_quality_checks.py) runs verification checks on the populated database tables.

 ### How to run

-The versions used to build this application are in requirements.txt.
-To install these libraries, run
+To install the libraries needed to run this project, please run:

 ```commandline
 pip install -r requirements.txt